|

 This delicious and eye-appealing dish makes a great centerpiece of a Sunday brunch.
 If you are in a hurry, eliminate the corn, peppers, and green onions.

-1 tbsp Mitoku Toasted or Virgin Sesame Oil
+1 Tablespoon Toasted Sesame Oil or Virgin Sesame Oil

 1 onion, finely diced